cerebralideas/Cerebral-Coding-Guide/js-guide.md

 	6. Insert line-breaks, `\n`, only *after* commas, semicolons, braces — e.g. `{}`, or comments.
 Again, don't use line-breaks for statement termination, use semicolons (see item D above).

 	7. Double line-breaks can be used to separate blocks (denoted by braces), from one another for increased readability.

+	8. If hard-wrapping lines are necessary, follow the 80 character tradition, only breaking after an operator (e.g. a comma).
+But, like the customizable nature of tabs, it may be more considerate to use soft-wrapping, so that other developers may use their personal preference (some developers don't like line-wrapping at all; go figure?) allowed by modern code editors and IDE's.

 2. ## Beautiful Syntax